BRIEF VITA

 Download pdf

-You can download the English preprint (MS Word document).
+You can download an English version (MS Word document).

 Web site of related examples and files.